AQUIN0S/FixedBitmaps/README.md

 [![Downloads](https://img.shields.io/crates/d/fixed_bitmaps)](https://crates.io/crates/fixed_bitmaps)
 [![License](https://img.shields.io/crates/l/fixed_bitmaps)](https://opensource.org/licenses)

 Implement bitmap functionality around primitive Rust unsigned integers.
 I ended up making this after wanting a simple data structure to use for bit flags.
-Other options definitely exist such as `bitmap` and `bitmaps`, but they looked intimidating, and besides, I just wanted to make a crate I was willing to publish!
+Other options definitely exist, but some looked intimidating and others I didn't find till after I made this, and besides, I just wanted to make a crate I was willing to publish!

 These bitmaps are simply for when you want a data structure to hold boolean flags, which can be AND-ed, OR-ed and XOR-ed together, in as compressed a format as possible, while still holding enough functionality to easily view the bitmap for display, or get a particular bit.
+Working with this crate is a breeze, and if you want a relatively small dependency that's stable and easy to use, this could be the one for you!

+One thing this crate is not is *flexible*!
+The largest bitmaps you can make with this are 128 bits long, so if you want something larger, you may wish to visit other crates that implement this.
+The one that I would recommend, which this crate turned out to become very similar to, is [bit-vec](https://crates.io/crates/bit-vec).

 ## Features